ess-uofc/aauy/content/en/about/Members/Moriah Samchek.md

 people: people

 ---
-Hi Guys I like to sugma
+The amount of information for first years can be overwhelming and I would like to make it my goal to pool this information together to act as a universal resource for all students.